 Eni is committed to undertaking its petroleum exploration and production activities in a manner that is consistent with the principle of sustainable development.
 Eni aspires to the goals of zero harm to its people, its host communities and the environment.
-In keeping with these goals and aspirations, Eni is committed to drilling the Cova-1 well in a manner that minimises impacts on the surrounding biophysical and social environments.
+In keeping with these goals and aspirations, Eni is committed to drilling in a manner that minimises impacts on the surrounding biophysical and social environments.

-Eni's commitments for drilling the Cova-1 well are presented in Table 6.2:, which are based on Eni's experience of drilling other wells in the Timor Sea.
+Eni's commitments for the drilling program are presented in Table 6.2, which are based on Eni's experience of drilling other wells in the Timor Sea.
 Eni's commitments will be reviewed and revised, if required, as the drilling program details and planning advance.

-Table 6.2: Summary of Commitments for the Cova-1 drilling program.
+Table 6.2 Summary of Commitments for the drilling program

 No. Topic Objective(s) Management Action Timing 1.
 Integrated Management System Provide a risk-based management system for the identification and control of impacts.
-Implement Eni's HSE Integrated Management System for the Cova-1 well that embraces the ISO 14001 standards.
+Implement Eni's HSE Integrated Management System for the well program that embraces the ISO 14001 standards.
 Throughout the drilling program 2.
 Environmental Management Plans Provide operational control documentation for the management of environmental impacts associated with drilling.
-Develop an EMP for the Cova-1 drilling program The EMP will incorporate environmental and social management measures detailed in Chapter 5 of this EIS where relevant.
+Develop an EMP for the drilling program The EMP will incorporate environmental and social management measures detailed in Chapter 5 of this EIS where relevant.
 The EMP will be developed in consultation with DNMA.
 Prior to Drilling 3.
 Risk assessment Ensure project risks are fully identified and understood and management measures and controls are implemented accordingly.
-Conduct a detailed environmental and social risk assessment for the Cova-1 drilling program.
+Conduct a detailed environmental and social risk assessment for the drilling program.
 Maintain the findings of the risk assessment in a project Risk Register.
 Incorporate any additional management measures identified during the detailed risk assessment into the EMP.
 Prior to Drilling